wrfhowell/UBC-Grades-Rooms/c3-user-stories.md

 ## We are going with a Web UI.

 ## User Story 1
-As a UBC Student, I want to make queries for courses within my department that have high averages, so that I know which ones to register for my electives.
+As a UBC Student, I want to make queries for courses within my department to find ones with high averages, so that I know which ones to register for my electives.

 #### Definitions of Done(s)

 ###### Scenario 1: Valid dataset and query
-**Given:** the user has accessed the web UI of our courses database querier, and the courses dataset has already been uplaoded to the server.
+**Given:** the user has accessed the web UI of our courses database querier, and the courses dataset has already been uploaded to the server.
 **When:** The user selects a valid added dataset, and applies various filters on the dataset (such as filtering for specific departments, course number, year) and hits submit.
-**Then:** The system outputs the information the user is looking to get as a table.
+**Then:** The system outputs the information the user is looking to get as an average.

-###### Scenario 1: No Dataset selected
+###### Scenario 2: Dataset not loaded
-**Given:** the user has accessed the web UI of our courses database querierm, and the courses dataset has not been uploaded to the server.
+**Given:** the user has accessed the web UI of our courses database querier, and the courses dataset has not been uploaded to the server.
-**When:** The user applies various filters (such as filtering for specific departments, course number, year from dropdown menus) and hits submit.
+**When:** The user applies various filters (such as filtering for specific departments, course number, year) and hits submit.
-**Then:** The system rejects the query and outputs an error message, not allowing the user to submit.
+**Then:** The system rejects the query, not allowing the user to submit.

 ## User Story 1
 As a UBC Student, I want to make queries for rooms within a specific building to see if their furniture is suitable for the planned event I am organizing.